An architectural feat of the 14th century, Georgia’s Gergeti Trinity Church is perched at 7,000 feet under towering Mount Kazbek.

 Churchkhela is a traditional Georgian candy made on a string with walnuts or hazelnuts, then dipped into a thick mixture of grape juice.

 Azerbaijan, Georgia & Armenia TourFor centuries, Silk Road traders crisscrossed these legendary lands at the intersection of Europe and Asia, and their diverse influences remain on full display.
-Journey through the Caucasus, home to prehistoric rock carvings, medieval cathedrals and elaborate caravanserais, on an 18-day tour of Azerbaijan, Georgia, and Armenia.
+Journey through the spectacular Caucasus Mountains, flanked by the Black and Caspian Seas, home to prehistoric rock carvings, medieval cathedrals and elaborate caravanserais, on an 17-day tour of Azerbaijan, Georgia, and Armenia.
 Discover natural sites teeming with rare birds—highly sought after due to their small global range—and visit jaw-dropping mountain villages virtually untouched by the modern world.
 Explore ancient fire worship in Azerbaijan.
-Tour vineyards at the birthplace of wine in Georgia.
+Tour vineyards at the birthplace of wine in Georgia, and sample three magnificent national cuisines.
 Visit fourth-century monasteries in Armenia.
-Delve into colorful history in the key cities of Baku, Tbilisi and Yerevan.
+Delve into colorful history in the key cities of Baku, Tbilisi, and Yerevan.
 See the splendor that’s been revealed as these countries have shed their Soviet past and embraced their rich and unique cultural history.

 - Travel by Air